Remi-Coulom/joedb/doc/source/concurrency.rst

 The constructor of the ``tutorial::Client`` class takes two parameters: a connection, and a file for local storage.
-The connection is an object of the ``joedb::Connection`` class, that provides the 3 synchronization operations (pull, lock_pull, push_unlock).
+The connection is an object of the ``Connection`` class, that provides the 3 synchronization operations (pull, lock_pull, push_unlock).
 This section presents the different kinds of available connections.